JeffDotingco/herams-i18n/docs/index.rst

 Workspace Permissions
 ~~~~~~~~~~~~~~~~~~~~~

-Granting a users permission to a workspace enables them to contribute or download data, as well as as to manage user access to their workspace.
+Granting a user permission to a workspace enables them to contribute or download data, as well as to manage user access to their workspace.
 There are four permissions for workspaces that can be assigned independently:

 **Edit data**: Allows user to create, edit and delete records.